naonori/ulptkit/README.md

 It is designed for research in large-scale structure and cosmology, with a simple interface and minimal required dependencies.

-This toolkit is designed not only to compute the nonlinear matter power spectrum, but also to provide consistent calculations of halo-halo auto power spectra and halo-matter cross power spectra within the ULPT framework.
+This toolkit can compute the nonlinear matter power spectrum and provides consistent calculations of halo-halo auto and halo-matter cross power spectra within the ULPT framework.

 ---